 Try getting outside instead.
 Outdoor exercise boosts your mood and immune health as well as your metabolism.
 Kids benefit as much as – or more than – adults.
+So take them on a winter nature scavenger hunt.
 You can even find nature in the city if you know where to look.
-So follow the Scandinavian’s example and get outside in all kinds of weather.
+Follow the Scandinavian’s example and get outside in all kinds of weather.

 Read a Book